Due: Tuesday, January 27 at 5:00 pm

 1. Implement and test gpio module

 To build your Larson scanner, you controlled the gpios PB0-PB7 by writing assembly code that directly manipulated the PB_CFG0 and PB_DAT device registers.
-Doing so in assembly is a neat accomplishment, but what would be even cooler is to have a set of handy C functions that you could call to control a GPIO by id and you would no longer have to drop down assembly or paw through the user manual to find each address.
+Doing so in assembly is a neat accomplishment, but what would be even cooler is to have a set of handy C functions that you could call to control a GPIO by id and you would no longer have to drop down assembly or dig through the user manual to find each address.
 Writing a module of useful routines to control the GPIOs will be your first task of assignment 2.

-Section 9.7 of the D-1 User Manual contains the documentation for the GPIO peripheral on the Mango Pi.
+contains the documentation for the Mango Pi GPIO peripheral.
 There are 88 multi-function GPIO pins that are organized into six groups (PB, PC, PD, PE, PF, PG).
-To control pin PB0, which is in the PB group, your code accesses the bits for pin index 0 within the PB_CFG0 and PB_DAT registers.
-Note that each group has its own group-specific device registers, for PC, PD, and so on.
-To control the pin PF3, you access the bits for pin index 3 within the PF_CFG0 and PF_DAT registers.
-The addresses of all gpio registers are listed in a table on p.1080 of the user manual and a few pages further gives the division of bits within each register.
-As you implement the gpio module, you will abstract away those details inside the private implementation and provide the client with a simple, clean function to call gpio_set_output(pin_id) to set any valid gpio id to an output pin.
+To control pin PB0, which is in the PB group, you access the bits for pin index 0 within the PB_CFG0 and PB_DAT registers.
+Each group has its own group-specific device registers.
+To control PF3, you access the bits for pin index 3 within the PF_CFG0 and PF_DAT registers.
+The user manual lists the addresses of all gpio registers in a table on p.1080 and a few pages further gives the division of bits within each register.
+The code you write for the gpio module will incorporate those details inside the private implementation.
+But the client who uses your gpio module doesn't need to know anything about this!
+The client looks in the public interface and sees that gpio_set_output(pin_id) can be used to set the pin to output– easy-peasy!

 The eight functions exported by the gpio module are: